district10/blog/_posts/post-0041-lists-read-at-random.md

 really good job of teaching programming without teaching a language.

 Seibel: Is there a key skill programmers must have?

-Zawinski: Well, curiosity—taking things apart.
+Zawinski: Well, **curiosity** -- taking things apart.
 Wanting to know what’s going on under the hood.
 I think that’s really the basis of it.
 Without that I don’t think you get very far.
 That’s your primary way of acquiring knowledge.
 Taking something apart and looking at it is how